At a Glance

 Save the company money by automatically storing information in a database, and provide a customizable platform for future text extraction.

 Developed using Python, the natural language processing (NLP) models are capable of determining the layman prescription instructions and the dispensed days supply achieving 92% or above on all models.

-Over the last several years, members of healthcare industry have faced the challenge of digitizing their physical databases.
+Over the last several years, members of the healthcare industry have faced the challenge of digitizing their physical databases.
 Transitioning has become a necessity because consumers expect information to be consistent and available.
-Companies benefit greatly from being able to access a databases with organized information such as drug dosage, frequency and recurrent demographic.
+Companies benefit greatly from being able to access databases with organized information such as drug dosage, frequency, and recurrent demographic.
 Manually extracting information out of a text normally requires many cost-inefficient human hours.
 Documents can be written in over ten languages which adds a significant translation cost for the company.
-Real world data is messy and unstructured, and often contains missing values or inconsistencies.
+Real-world data is messy and unstructured and often contains missing values or inconsistencies.
 All of these aspects pose various problems for a human, but for a machine, they are considerably more manageable.

-The benefits of the digitization of pharmaceutical records extends to the company and the consumer.
+The benefits of the digitization of pharmaceutical records extend to the company and the consumer.
 With this product, pharmaceuticals spend a significantly reduced amount of time finding and storing information.
 This software automates the process of manually reading through texts, saving thousands of human hours.
-The most common application is the extraction of dates, companies, people and amounts from books, pamphlets and more.
+The most common application is the extraction of dates, companies, people, and amounts from books, pamphlets, and more.
 Due to the customizable nature of this product, essentially any document’s key information can be extracted.